JB395/Bits-to-Target-and-Difficulty/README.md

-Don’t prune the blockchain if your wallet accepts incoming connections (over 8 peers) because your wallet needs to be able to send all the blocks to new peers coming online.
+Don’t prune the blockchain if your wallet accepts incoming connections (over 8 peers) because your wallet needs to be able to send all the blocks to bootstrap new peers coming online.

 ### reconsiderblock "blockhash"